Vicent29/Game-Snake-JavaScript/README.md

 # **The Snake Game in JavaScript**

 ## ¿How to install? 🤷🏿‍♂️​
 **The Snake Game** is a project in which it is necessary to install certain dependencies and execution environments for the backend part.
-It is recommended to follow the following indications and commands for a good installation and operation
+It is recommended to follow the following indications and commands for a good installation and operation.

 1. Install [Node.js](https://nodejs.org/) v10+ to run.
 2. Install the corresponding dependencies for the operation of the backend: